stormrinz/getting-and-cleaning-data-UCI-HAR/CodeBook.md

 # The data

-`run_analysis.txt` contains several datasets along with the final datasets.
+[`run_analysis.R`](https://github.com/stormrinz/getting-and-cleaning-data-UCI-HAR/blob/main/CodeBook.md) contains several datasets along with the final datasets.
 These are:

 1.  `activities`: contains activity labels with names
 2.  `elements`: contains the file locations of unzipped folder